MA in English in the Field of Creative Writing

 Writing Workshops

-ENG6960H: Advanced Creative Writing Workshop: Students take this course in the second year of the program.
+ENG6960HY Advanced Creative Writing Workshop: This year-long half course (0.5 FCE) is taken in the second year of the program and meets twelve times over the course of the year.
 It provides a framework for students to complete their thesis while considering other aspects of a writing life.
-A portion of each class is used as a writing session,
+A portion of each class is used as a writing session.

 Writing Project